bioinfo-upch/linear-models-enzymatic-function/structural analysis/README.md

 1. Alpha carbon coordinates for each residue.
 2. Baricenter of the active site (AS - D8, K96, C138) and the metal coordination site (MCS - D49, H51, H71).
-3. Point P: Point of projection of each alpha carbon on the plane formed by the AS (D8, K96, C138) or MCS (D49, H51, H71).
+3. P point: Point of projection of each alpha carbon on the plane formed by the AS (D8, K96, C138) or MCS (D49, H51, H71).
-4. Point I: Point of intersection between the resultant vector of each alpha carbon and the plane formed by the AS (D8, K96, C138) or MCS (D49, H51, H71).
+4. I point: Point of intersection between the resultant vector of each alpha carbon and the plane formed by the AS (D8, K96, C138) or MCS (D49, H51, H71).
-5. Point T: Baricenter of the metal coordination site (D49, H51, H57, H71).
+5. T point: Baricenter of the metal coordination site (D49, H51, H57, H71).

 ## I.	Distances calculation